-Sources:

-Northeast Energy Efficiency Partnerships, “Mid-Atlantic Technical Reference Manual”, Version 4.0, June, 2014, p.
-96. Savings incorporate regression analysis results of EmPower Maryland evaluation of the 2013 Appliance Recycling Program.

-Northeast Energy Efficiency Partnerships, “Mid-Atlantic Technical Reference Manual”, Version 4.0, June, 2014, p.
-98.
+Sources

+NEEP, Mid-Atlantic Technical Reference Manual, V6.
+May 2016.

 Coincidence factor already embedded in summer peak demand reduction estimates

-Mid-Atlantic TRM V5

-Rhode Island TRM 2016 Program Year - https://www9.nationalgridus.com/non_html/eer/ri/PY2016%20RI%20TRM.pdf (pg 20)
+Rhode Island TRM 2016 Program Year – https://www9.nationalgridus.com/non_html/eer/ri/PY2016%20RI%20TRM.pdf (p.
+20).

 Home Performance with ENERGY STAR Program

 In order to implement Home Performance with Energy Star, there are various standards a program implementer must adhere to in order to deliver the program.
 The program implementer must use software that meets a national standard for savings calculations from whole-house approaches such as home performance.
+The difference in modeled annual energy consumption between the program and existing home is the project savings for heating, hot water, cooling, lighting and appliance end uses.

 The software the program implementer uses must adhere to at least one of the following standards:

 A software tool whose performance has passed testing according to the National Renewable Energy Laboratory’s HERS BESTEST software energy simulation testing protocol.